New York Pass and tourist cards: complete guide 2026

 New York Pass Prices

-New York Pass is valid on a daily basis, from 1 to 10 days (thus calibrated to the average length of a New York City vacation).
+The pass is valid for a specific number of days, ranging from 1 to 10 days (based on the average length of a vacation in New York).

-Let's look at the list prices of the New York Pass based on days:
+Here are the prices for the New York Pass based on the number of days:

 A child is defined as 3 to 12 years old.

-At certain times of the year, even more convenient discount codes may be active.
+At certain times of the year, even better discount codes may be active.

 Always on the official site look carefully at the top, usually when there are particular discount codes they are always highlighted already on the site itself.

-To help you understand the magnitude of the savings, let's do a quick simulation account.
+To help you understand the extent of the savings, let's do a quick simulated calculation.

 We start by considering the average price of New York tourist attractions to be about $40.